magaliepie/joke-generator/README.md

 ### How to Start

 This project is being deployed on GitHup Pages.
 Here is the link!
-[Dad Jokes Website!](https://magaliepie.github.io/dad-jokes/)
+[Jokes generator website!](https://magaliepie.github.io/joke-generator//)